 What is Anti mullerian hormone (AMH)?

-Anti mullerian hormone is actually produced in both male and female reproductive organs but it is usually only measured in women.
+Anti mullerian hormone (AMH) is actually produced in both male and female reproductive organs but it is usually only measured in women.
 This is because the follicles developing in a woman’s ovaries produce AMH.
 The basic concept is that the more eggs you have, the higher your Anti mullerian hormone levels are and vice versa.
 This is why Anti mullerian hormone levels are measured prior to IVF as the results help to evaluate ovarian reserve and assist clinics in planning for your procedures and medication.
-It is important to remember that AMH levels are a key indicator in the quantity of eggs remaining but do not provide a reliable indicator of the quality of the eggs which are being produced
+It is important to remember that AMH levels are a key indicator in the quantity of eggs remaining but do not provide a reliable indicator of the quality of the eggs which are being produced and Can I get pregnant with low AMH?, Why is AMH high in PCOS?.

 Why do I have low Anti mullerian hormone (AMH)?